QUICK INFO

 If the tenant remains on the property after the notice period expires, the landlord may proceed with the eviction process.

-Eviction Process for Illegal Activity
+Illegal Activity

 In Utah, illegal activity includes:

-- Setting up or carrying on an illegal business.
+- Setting up or carrying on an illegal business

-- Suffering, permitting or maintaining a “nuisance” on the rental property.
+- Suffering, permitting or maintaining a “nuisance” on the rental property

-- Committing a “criminal act” on the rental property.
+- Committing a “criminal act” on the rental property

 Non-criminal nuisances include the following:

-- Disturbing other tenants or neighbors.
+- Disturbing other tenants or neighbors

-- Having visitors or parties so frequently that it interferes with the neighbor’s quiet enjoyment.
+- Having visitors or parties so frequently that it interferes with the neighbor’s quiet enjoyment

-- Gambling, prostitution or weapons violations.
+- Gambling, being involved in prostitution or having a weapons violation

 Finally, criminal activity includes:

-- Committing a felony.
+- Committing a felony

 If the tenant remains on the property after the notice period expires, the landlord may proceed with the eviction process.